U.S. consumer morale at two-year low; factory output surges

 The longest government shutdown in the history of the United States has left some 800,000 government workers without a paycheck.
 Private contractors working for many government agencies are also without wages.

-The University of Michigan said its consumer sentiment index fell to 90.7 early this month from a final reading of 98.3 in December.
-That was the lowest reading since October 2016 and the steepest drop since September 2015.
-Economists polled by Reuters had forecast a reading of a 97.0.
+The University of Michigan said its consumer sentiment index fell 7.7 percent to a reading of 90.7 this month, the lowest reading since October 2016 and the steepest drop since September 2015.
+Economists had forecast a reading of a 97.0.

 The survey’s measure of current economic conditions decreased to 110.0 from a reading of 116.1 in December.
 Its measure of consumer expectations tumbled to a reading of 78.3, the lowest since October 2016, from 87.0 in late December.The University of Michigan attributed the decline in sentiment to “a host of issues including the partial government shutdown, the impact of tariffs, instabilities in financial markets, the global slowdown, and the lack of clarity about monetary policies.”